Possible Liquid-Nitrogen-Temperature Superconductivity Driven by Perpendicular Electric Field in the Single-Bilayer Film of La$_3$Ni$_2$O$_7$ at Ambient Pressure: Results

 On the above, we have adopted $\tilde{J}_{\perp}=\alpha J_{\perp}(1-\delta_{tz})$ with $\alpha=1$, where $\delta_{tz}$ denotes the hole density of the top-$3d_{z^2}$ orbital.
-When $\alpha$ is reduced by quantum fluctuation, only the low-$n_{bx}$ regime accommodating the interlayer s-wave or $s+id$-wave pairing in Fig.~\ref{fig_gap}(a, b) shrinks but the high-$n_{bx}$ regime accommodating the intralayer d-wave HTSC is not affected because the intralayer pairing is blind to $\tilde{J}_{\perp}$.
-Furthermore, assuming different ratios between the changes of the filling fractions of the three $E_g$ orbitals turns out to yield similar results, as the dominant pairing in this system is the intra-bottom-layer pairing under strong $\bm{\varepsilon}$, which is blind to the filling fraction of the top layer.
-See the SM for details.
+For the reduced $\alpha$, only the low-$n_{bx}$ regime accommodating the interlayer $s$-wave pairing in Fig.~\ref{fig_gap}~(a, b) shrinks but the high-$n_{bx}$ regime accommodating the intralayer $d$-wave SC is not affected because the intralayer pairing is blind to $\tilde{J}_{\perp}$.
+Furthermore, assuming different ratios between the changes of the filling fractions of the two top-layer $E_g$ orbitals turns out to yield similar results when expressed as functions of $n_{bx}$, as the dominant pairing under strong $\bm{\upvarepsilon}$ is the intra-bottom-layer pairing, which is blind to the filling fraction of the top layer.
+See the SI for details~\cite{SM}.

+We have further employed the DMRG approach, which can capture the quantum fluctuation beyond mean-field, to compute the ground state of Hamiltonian (\ref{eq_tJJperpe}) under different electric fields $\varepsilon$ and the transferred electron-doping levels of the $d_{x^2-y^2}$ orbitals $\delta = n_{tx}+n_{bx}-1$.
+For $\varepsilon=0$, we have $\delta=0$.
+When $\varepsilon$ increases, it drives electrons from $d_{z^2}$-orbitals in the top layer to $d_{x^2-y^2}$-orbitals in both layers, increasing $\delta$.
+However, as the exact relationship between $\varepsilon$ and $\delta$ is unclear, we set them as two independent variables in our DMRG study.
+The parameters $t_{\parallel}$ and $J_{\parallel}$ take the same values as the ones in the SBMF study while $\tilde{J}_{\perp}=0.8J_{\parallel}$ is adopted in the DMRG study.
+To characterize the pairing symmetry and strength, we analyze the interlayer pairing correlation function $\Phi^\perp(r)$ and the intra-bottom-layer pairing correlation function $\Phi^{\parallel}_{b}(r)$.
+More details are provided in \textbf{METHODS}.